 No, they are only sold together as a set.

 Are the Lesson Plans sold separately from the other materials?

 Yes, they will be available as a stand-alone item or made available in money-saving combos.
-You can expect those to be on our web site around July 2017.
+You can expect those to be on our web site once they’re available for pre-order.

 Do I have to have experience with SWR to use these Lesson Plans?

 Prior knowledge or use of SWR is not necessary, however, we do highly recommend that you attend an SWR Seminar if at all possible for the best possible introduction to the program.
 The plans will walk you through the initial stages of preparing to teach and then using the program, assuming this is your first year.
 Teachers with prior SWR experience will breathe a sigh of relief knowing they can simply open the plans and have their lessons laid out for them.